What type of skin do i have?

 Perfect for oily, acne-prone or combination skin from Nörre Nordic

 REBALANCE Clearing & Purifying Face Oil Serum contains natural salicylic acid from wild meadowsweet, pore tightening minerals from wild nettle and anti-inflammatory yarrow and fireweed.
 Together with GLA, omega-6 fatty acid found in blackcurrant seed oil, REBALANCE helps with controlling breakouts and alleviating the symptoms of acne, by reducing inflammation and skin redness.
-Rosehip, blackcurrant and raspberry seed oils are high in linoleic acid content (and their comedogenic-rating are 0!), so you can be sure that this face oil does not clog your pores.
+Rosehip, blackcurrant and raspberry seed oils are high in linoleic acid content (and their comedogenic-rating is 0!), so you can be sure that this face oil does not clog your pores.
 Squalane balances oil production, and reduces and prevents acne breakouts.